chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-windows-iis.md

 1. **[FDD](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd)** or Framework-Dependent Deployment.
 Here, only your app, NuGet and other related packages & configurations are packed in the published package.
 It needs the .NET Core runtime to be present on the target machine to run.
 The published package is platform independent and can run on any supported platform like `Windows`, `Linux` or `MacOS`.
 Practically, FDD also has options like
     1. **Portable** - totally platform independent (there are some catches though, see later).
 Total binary size is pretty small, comes with your own DLLs, some .NET Core base types and a few specific to different runtimes
     2. **Runtime specific** - not the ideal framework dependent, and comes with bunch of runtime specific files (that can handle the catch situations of portable option above).
 Binary size much larger than the portable one
 2. **[SCD](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd)** or Self-Contained Deployment.
 Here the whole (the required parts) .NET Core runtime and [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.1) web server is packed with your application code.
 So, you can directly deploy the package on a machine and run, it does not need the .NET Core runtime to be pre-installed on the machine.
 This is a platform specific deployment, so you must choose the target runtime at the time of publish e.g. `win-x64` or `linux-x64`.
-The binary size much larger compared those FDD options
+The binary size much larger compared those FDD options.

+If you are deploying on Windows-IIS, generally you'll have the .NET Core installed, so you can publish your applications as `FDD win-x64`, so that published binaries are not very large and also you avoid some issues with portable deployment.

 **Note:** In .NET Core, you specify a target platform with a `runtime ID`.
 A runtime ID is nothing but a combination of a specific OS and processor architecture e.g. win-x86, linux-x64 or osx-x64.
 {: .notice--info}